AbdelrahmanSamha/Chaos-Image-Encryption/README.md

 ## Status

-The project in its first steps, and so far only the SHA256 hashing algorithm is attached. note that the implemintation for the SHA256 only hashes a single block of 512bit data, also the data must already be padded and set in memory.
+The project in its first steps, and so far only the SHA256 hashing algorithm is attached. note that the implemintation for the SHA256 only hashes a single block of 512bit data currently, also the data must already be padded and set in memory.

 A memory IP of 256 words by 256 bits (64kb)is already set-up and initialized with some examples.